 In 2015, 5.3 million Japanese worked two jobs.
 In 2018, this number swelled to 7.4 million, or about 11% of the total workforce, according to Lancers Inc, one of Japan’s largest online freelancer job platforms.

-While Japanese companies have traditionally demanded 100% loyalty and monogamous commitment from their employees, more and more are changing their outlook in order to help current staff broaden their skillset, as well as attract new workers amid a labor shortage.
+While Japanese companies have traditionally demanded 100% loyalty and monogamous commitment from their employees, more and more are changing their outlook to help current staff broaden their skillset, as well as attract new workers amid a labor shortage.

-Here are some of the most common, accessible and flexible side jobs for foreigners in Japan.
+Here are some of the most common, accessible, and flexible side jobs for foreigners in Japan.

 1. English Instructor